2021 Funding for UK Medical Students

 Year 1

 During the first year of the four-year medicine course, government support is available through your relevant funding agency.
-The type of funding and the amount available varies according to where you are from.
+Students from England and Wales are eligible to apply for a fee loan to cover some of their course fees.

 UK students will be eligible for an Oxford Bursary based on household income and will need to apply to be means-tested to be considered for this.